Get your free Information Pack

 Many people think that because herbal medicines are natural, they’re safe to take.
 However, they can have potentially harmful effects either directly, by causing a bad reaction or side-effects, or indirectly, by interfering with your standard treatment.

-Herbal medicines that are mass produced and sold over the counter, do need to be licensed and granted a tradition herbal registration (THR).
+Herbal medicines that are mass produced and sold over the counter need to be licensed and granted a tradition herbal registration (THR).

-However, it’s important to note that herbal medicines made specially for an individual or bought online or by mail order, don’t need to be licensed.
-These medicines run the risk of being unlicensed, substandard, fake or even contaminated.
+However, it’s important to note that herbal medicines made specially for an individual or bought online or by mail order don’t need to be licensed.
+These medicines may run the risk of having no license, being substandard, fake or even contaminated.

-So if you want to try a herbal medicine, it’s best to look for THR on the packaging.
+So if you want to try a herbal medicine to treat a brain tumour, it’s best to look for THR on the packaging.
 But, be aware that a THR-labelled product:

 Also, its claims are based on traditional usage, not on evidence of the product's effectiveness.